 COVID-19 preparation and response plan addresses challenges related to ensuring staff stay safe and healthy, while still providing quality case management to children and families served.
-The plan includes an increase in staff/supervisor communication to include daily check ins and weekly team meetings, completing a COVID-19 screening questionnaire with all clients prior to a home visit or face to face contact, continuing in person visits with families where unsafe children are placed in home with their parents, utilizing video conferencing for home visits where children are placed in a safe location (foster care, relative/non-relative care), tracking any potential exposure to the virus for staff, clients, and providers, and completing Family Time visits via video conference.
+The plan includes an increase in staff/supervisor communication to include daily check-ins and weekly team meetings, completing a COVID-19 screening questionnaire with all clients prior to a home visit or face-to-face contact, continuing in person visits with families where unsafe children are placed in home with their parents, utilizing video conferencing for home visits where children are placed in a safe location (foster care, relative/non-relative care), tracking any potential exposure to the virus for staff, clients, and providers, and completing Family Time visits via video conference.

-All staff work from home when at all possible and execute a Telework Agreement.
-All staff have access to computer and wi-fi services, Go to Meeting, Skype, Microsoft Team, and conference lines.
-When in the office, all staff practice social distancing with at least 6 feet of space between themselves and others.
-Staff who work remotely keep their daily calendars up to date.
-Staff also use the daily work report, and it is reviewed by their immediate supervisor.
-All BFP offices are staffed during all regular business hours.
-All staff utilize Microsoft Teams as a mode of communication to promote teamwork, support, and collaboration for all staff.
+When Covid19 protocols are active, all staff work from home when possible.
+Staff who work remotely keep their daily calendars up-to-date and utilize a daily work report reviewed by their immediate supervisor.
+Staff utilize Microsoft Teams as a mode of communication to promote teamwork, support, and collaboration during Covid19 active protocols.
 Supervisors engage in regular video conferencing with all staff.
-All face-to-face meetings were modified to phone or video conference when at all possible.
+All face-to-face meetings are modified to phone or video conference when at all possible.
 If a face-to-face meeting is required, social distancing is practiced.
 The leadership team holds daily calls initially to discuss ongoing protocols and updates.
 Daily communication via email is sent to all staff.
+BFP finance and legal offices are staffed during regular business hours.
+When in the office, all staff practice social distancing with at least 6 feet of space between themselves and others.

-Home Visits for Non shelters, Post Reunification cases, Prevention, Family Support Services, Non-Judicial In-Home Services, and the Safety Management Services Team
+Home Visits for Non shelters.
+Post Reunification cases.
+Prevention.
+Family Support Services.
+Non-Judicial In-Home Services, and the Safety Management Services Team

-Care Managers (CM) continue to assess safety in person for all children placed in home-post reunification or families involved in non-shelters/in home dependency action, prevention, family support services, non-judicial in-home services, and the safety management services team.
+Care Managers (CM) continue to assess safety in person for all children placed in home-post reunification, or families involved in non-shelters/in home dependency action, prevention, family support services, non-judicial in-home services, and the safety management services team.

-Prior to the Home Visit, staff contacts the caregiver and ask the below 3 questions.
+Prior to the Home Visit, staff contact the caregiver and ask the below 3 questions: